invisibleloop/invl-name/readme.md

-# A simple we component that displays your name
+# A simple web component that displays your name

 `npm install invl-name`